Gaffer & Lighting Services Peru

 Can your lighting crews work with international DPs?

 Yes.
-Our gaffers are experienced working with international cinematographers and understand international terminology, techniques, and workflow expectations.
+Our gaffers are skilled at working with global cinematographers.
+They know global terms, techniques, and workflow expectations.

 Do you provide generators and power distribution?

-We coordinate generator hire and distribution equipment through our Peruvian rental partners.
-Generator operators can be included in crew packages for productions requiring significant power infrastructure.
+We arrange power packs and distribution gear through our Peruvian rental partners.
+Power-pack operators can join crew packages when a shoot needs major power setups.

 Related Services